 The Rules Are:

-1. Customers first – get to the customer within 30 minutes and help find a solution to their problem as quickly as possible.
+1. Customers first – get to the customers fast (but safe) and find a solution to their problem as quickly as possible.

 2. Roadworthiness – our trucks are always well maintained.